-From sled runs to café hopping, farm friends to exotic plants, this relaxed downtown neighbourhood is the place to go for chill, low-key adventure.
+From sled runs to café hopping and farm friends to exotic plants, this peaceful downtown neighbourhood is the place for a chill, low-key adventure.

-Families with children—hugging shiny blue “flying carpets”— traipse through the snow-laden back lanes of Cabbagetown, making a beeline for the toboggan slopes of Riverdale Park West.
+Families with children—hugging shiny blue “flying carpets”—stroll through the snow-laden back lanes of Cabbagetown, making a beeline for the toboggan slopes of Riverdale Park West.

-Couples get to know one another as they stroll historic Parliament Street, cups of take-out coffee in hand from Jet Fuel Coffee, the neighbourhood’s go-to spot.
+Couples get to know one another as they stroll historic Parliament Street, cups of take-out coffee from Jet Fuel Coffee, the neighbourhood’s go-to spot.

 And the cows at the Riverdale Farm barnyard contentedly chew their cud, at peace with the falling snow.

-Some of the best downhill sledding in town can be found on the pristine slopes just south of Riverdale Farm.
+Some of the best downhill sledding in town can be found on the pristine slopes at Riverdale Park West.
 If you discover that the hill is too slippery to climb when you reach the bottom, there’s a handy staircase to get you back to the top and do it all over again.
 375 Sumach St.

 Where better to warm up after a day exploring wintry Cabbagetown than an Italian trattoria housed in a cozy cottage?
 F’Amelia focuses on northern Italian cuisine: salads, focaccia, risotto, pizza and pasta (including vegan options).
 Dessert?
 Tiramisu is an excellent balm for winter’s chill.
 12 Amelia St.

-This indoor botanical garden —which houses six greenhouses over 1,490 sq m (16,000 sq ft)—is a veritable oasis in winter.
+Allan Gardens Conservatory—which houses six greenhouses over 1,490 sq m (16,000 sq ft)—is a veritable oasis in winter.
 Imagine strolling inside the humid conservatory surrounded by bromeliads, orchids, gingers and agaves as snowflakes cascade outside.
-Arrive at midday and chances are good you’ll observe the glass dome atop the cast-iron Palm House set ablaze by the winter sun.
 19 Horticultural Ave.

-With its beautiful vistas, statuary and Victorian architecture, this cemetery is worth a winter afternoon stroll.
-Notable citizens (such as former NDP leader Jack Layton, and Anderson Ruffin Abbot, the first Canadian-born Black surgeon) are interred in the Necropolis, one of Toronto’s oldest cemeteries, located just north of Riverdale Farm.
+Notable citizens (such as former NDP leader Jack Layton and Anderson Ruffin Abbot, the first Canadian-born Black surgeon) are interred in the Toronto Necropolis, one of the city’s oldest cemeteries, located just north of Riverdale Farm.

-History buffs may want to tramp through the snow to locate the monuments that commemorate folks like Samuel Lount and Peter Matthews, two rebels who were hanged in 1838 for their role in the 1837 rebellion in Upper Canada.
+History buffs may want to tramp through the snow to locate the monuments commemorating folks like Samuel Lount and Peter Matthews, two rebels who were hung in 1838 for their role in the 1837 rebellion in Upper Canada.
 200 Winchester St.

 Take the Line 1 Yonge-University subway to College station, then take the 506 Carlton streetcar eastbound to Parliament Street.